 The MXe III Controller can be configured as a 192 channel TDM gateway, as shown in the table called "MXe III, and 192 Channel PSTN Gateway DSP Resources" in the Technician's Handbook.
 In Release 9.0 this configuration is only practical when used with 53xx phones using Mitel proprietary encryption, or with 53xx, 69xx and SIP phones using no encryption.
 The maximum capacity of the E2T card is reduced to 123 channels when all the concurrent calls are G711 with SRTP, and to 185 channels when all the concurrent calls are G.729 with SRTP.
 Therefore, the 192 channel gateway is not viable with SRTP enabled.
-Refer to the System Engineering Tool for an analysis of the required and available channels.
 Any upgrade of the 192-channel gateway must consider this, and replace the unit, if necessary.